matrix-org/matrix-spec-proposals/drafts/as-http-api.rst

    own as anyone who wants to talk to the virtual user will do a lookup before trying the application service...

-Clients may want to link their matrix user ID to their 3PID (e.g. IRC nick).
-This API allows the AS to do this, so messages sent from the AS are sent as the client.
+Clients may want to link their matrix user ID to their virtual user ID.
+This API allows the AS to do this, so messages sent from the AS are sent as the client's user ID, instead of the virtual user ID.

 This is not achieved using OAuth2 or similar because the trust relationships are different.
 The application service already has a huge amount of trust from the